• Skip to primary navigation

 • Cook the chaffles until browned and crispy, 5-7 minutes.
 Start checking after 5 minutes.

-• Remove the cooked chaffles to a baking dish and place them in the oven to keep them warm.
+• Remove the cooked ones to a baking dish and place them in the oven to keep warm.

 • Brush the waffle iron cavities with the remaining butter.
 Give the remaining mixture another stir, then pour it into the waffle iron's cavities, dividing it evenly.
 Cook until browned, about 5-7 minutes.

 • Serve immediately with your chosen toppings.
-I like to use sugar-free maple syrup.
+I use sugar-free maple syrup.

 Notes